-Chapter 39 -- Appointment of Special Prosecutor and Establishment of Government Crimes Section and Office of Frofessional Responsibility
+Chapter 39 -- Appointment of Special Prosecutor and Establishment of Government Crimes Section and Office of Professional Responsibility

-3591.
-Special Prosecutor: Appointment and Memoval
+§591.
+Special Prosecutor: Appointment and Removal

-- (a) There is established within the Department of Justice an Office of Special Prosecutor which shall be headed by a Special Prosecutor appointed by the President, by and with the advice and consent of the Senate. - (b) The Special Prosecutor shall be appointed for a term of three years and shall be compensated at a rate provided for level IV of the Executive Schedule under section 5315 of Title 5, United States Code.
-No person shall serve as Special Prosecutor for more than a single term. - (c) A person shall not be appointed Special Prosecutor if he has at any time during the five years preceding such appointment held a high level position of trust and responsibility on the personal campaign staff of, or in an organization or political party working on hehalf of, a candidate for any elective Federal office.
-This provision shall not, however, form the basis for any challenge of the legitimacy of a Special Prosecutor or the validity of any of his actions, once he has been appointed. - (d) The grounds for removal of a Special Prosecutor should be, and to the maximum entent permitted by the Constitution shall be, limited to those which constitute extraordinary impropriety.
-In the event of any rewoval, the President shall promptly submit to the Committee on the Judiciary of the Senate and the Committee on the Judiciary of the House of Representatives a report describing with particularity the grounds for such action.
+(a) There is established within the Department of Justice an Office of Special Prosecutor which shall be headed by a Special Prosecutor appointed by the President, by and with the advice and consent of the Senate.

+(b) The Special Prosecutor shall be appointed for a and shall be company and stall be company and shall be company and the rate provided for Level of the term of three years of No person shall serve as Special Prosecutor of the for more than a single term.

+(c) A person shall not be appointed Special Prosecutor Section if he has at any time during the five years preceding such appoint-Sis ment held a high level position of trust and responsibility on the personal campaign staff of, or in an organization or political party working on behalf of, a Candidate for any elective Federal office.
+This provision shall not, however, form the basis for any challenge of the legitimacy of a Special Prosecutor or the validity of any of his actions, once he has been appointed.

+(d) The grounds for removal of a Special Prosecutor should be, and to the maximum extent permitted by the Constitution shall be, limited to those which constitute extraordinary impropriety.
+In the event of any removal or attempted removal, the President shall promptly submit to the Committee on the Judiciary of the Senate and the Committee on the Judiciary of the House of Representatives a report describing with particularity the grounds for such action. §592.
+Jurisdiction

-(a) There shall be referred to the Special Prosecutor for investigation and, if warranted, prosecution all information allegations or complaints indicating a possible violation of Federal criminal law by a person who helds or who at the time of such possible violation held any of the following positions in the Federal Government: (i) President, Vice President, Attorney General, or Director of the Federal Dureau of Investigation; (ii) any position compensated at a rate equal to level I or level II of the Executive Schadule under sections 5212 or 5313 of Title 5, United States Code; or (iii) Member of Congress.
+(a) There shall be referred to the Special Prosecutor for investigation and, if warranted, prosecution all information, allegations or complaints indicating a possible violation of Federal criminal law by a person who holds or who at the time of such possible violation held any of the following positions in the Federal Government: (i) President, Vice President, Attorney General, or Director of the Federal Bureau of Investigation; (ii) any position compensated at a rate equal to level I or level II of the Executive Schedule under section 53120+5313 of title 5, United States Code; or (iii) Member of Congress.